 This Noise Release Study was prepared pursuant to Section 4.5.3 "Noise Studies" of the Intergovernmental Agreement dated April 21, 1988 between Adams County and the City & County of Denver related to the Denver International Airport ("airport").
 Section 4.5.3 provides that the airport shall conduct a noise study complying in form with 14 CFR 150, subparts A and B, for the purpose of determining whether Noise Release Conditions have occurred with respect to land use in Adams County adjacent to the boundaries of the airport.
-The first study of this type by the airport under the terms of the Intergovernmental Agreement ("IGA") was completed and transmitted to Adams County on February 28, 2000.
-As the IGA requires subsequent studies to be completed every two years, the second study was completed and transmitted on February 28, 2002.
-This current study is the third completed thus far, and continues to follow the every-two-year schedule.
+This is the first study of this type by the airport under the terms of the Intergovernmental Agreement ("IGA").